edoleone/edoleone.github.io/project.md

 ## Abstract

 Heart attacks are widely known to be the most common cause of death across most demographics.
 Hence, being able to predict the risk of a heart attack is extremely important in the medical field and models that successfully accomplish this can potentially save many lives.
 The following analysis of Chicco and Jurman's "Heart Failure Prediction" dataset [1] shows that heart failure can be predicted using a patient's age, ejection fraction, blood pressure (low/high), and serum creatinine value only.
-Including all features results in an arguable worse predictive model, since accuracy drops from 0.75 to 0.74 and precision drops from 0.73 to 0.63.
+Including all features results in an arguably worse predictive model, since accuracy drops from 0.75 to 0.74 and precision drops from 0.73 to 0.63.

 ## Data

-The dataset includes health data from 299 patients who all already had left ventricular disfunction and had a history of non-fatal heart failure [2].
-There are input 12 features, and one output feature being whether the patient died of heart failure in the period between that appointment and the follow-up appointment.
+The dataset includes health data from 299 patients who all already had left ventricular dysfunction and had a history of non-fatal heart failure [2].
+There are 12 input features, and one output feature being whether the patient died of heart failure in the period between that appointment and the follow-up appointment.
 Here is a description of the input features:
 * age: patient's age
 * anaemia: decrease of red blood cells or hemoglobin (boolean)
 * creatinine phosphokinase : level of the CPK enzyme in the blood (mcg/L)